Everything You Need to Know on How to Use Body Butter

 What sunburn does (apart from hurt!) is dry out the skin.

 The more your skin is exposed to sun, the more damage it does, and that includes stripping skin of its moisture.
-Again, a good quality body butter will replace lost moisture, but add in a few of nature's magic ingredients, like aloe vera, kokum butter or coconut, you got yourself an instant salve too.
+Again, a good quality body butter will replace lost moisture, but add in a few of nature's magic ingredients, like aloe vera, eucalyptus, kokum butter or jojoba, you got yourself an instant salve too.

 How often should I use body butter?